 The use of shipping containers may be approved, although they are seen as temporary structures.
 Their placement would be subject to them being able to be sited in a visually unobtrusive location (e.g. screened from residences), that they are painted deep green in colour, and that they do not interfere with operational activities.
 Ongoing removal or painting over of any graffiti is the responsibility of the respective club/organisation.
 Sport and Recreation Facilities may require at, any time, that the container be relocated or removed.
 An application form is available through the Sportsground Office and must be completed and approved prior to any container being placed at a sportsground.
+Requests for new shipping containers where a debt is owed to the territory will not be supported.

-Sport and Recreation Facilities accept no responsibility for the security of any materials stored within buildings or containers.
+Sport and Recreation Facilities accepts no responsibility for the security of any materials stored within buildings or containers and accepts no liability if clubs have goods stolen or lost.